nikhil-x-gupta/visual-ai/register/README.md

 ## README

 #### 1. Verify the output of the following command.
-It should return one IP address that you use to ssh into the edge device. e.g. **e 192.168.x.x your-hostname**
+It should return one IP address that you use to ssh into the edge device. e.g. `192.168.x.x your-hostname`

         hostname -i